jonnonz1/nz-statute-book/acts/public/1977/queen-elizabeth-the-second-national-trust-act-1977.md

   (b) correct any error of description in the covenant (whether with respect to the boundaries of an area of land or otherwise).
 (2) Notwithstanding section 9(10), the board shall not enter into any memorandum of variation under this section unless all of the members of the board agree to the proposed variation.
 (3) Any consent required by section 22 to the execution of an open space covenant shall also be required in the case of any variation of that covenant under this section.
-(4) On application by the board, the District Land Registrar for the land registration district concerned shall enter in the appropriate folium of the register relating to the land that is subject to the burden of the covenant a notification of a memorandum of variation executed under this section.
+(4) On application by the board, the Registrar-General of Land must note the variation instrument executed under this section on the register.
-(5) Where the variation of a covenant alters the area of the land to which the covenant relates and that land comprises part of the land in a certificate or instrument of title, the District Land Registrar may require the deposit of a plan in accordance with section 167 of the Land Transfer Act 1952; or, in lieu of such a plan the District Land Registrar may accept a document incorporating the variation, so long as the document is accompanied by a certificate given by the Surveyor-General, or the Chief Surveyor of the land district in which the land is situated, to the effect that the variation is adequately described and properly defined—
+(5) Where the variation of a covenant alters the area of the land to which the covenant relates and that land comprises part of the land in a record or other instrument of title, the Registrar-General of Land may require the deposit of a plan in accordance with section 224 of the Land Transfer Act 2017; or, in lieu of such a plan the Registrar-General of Land may accept a document incorporating the variation, so long as the document is accompanied by a certificate given by the Surveyor-General, or the Chief Surveyor of the land district in which the land is situated, to the effect that the variation is adequately described and properly defined—
   (a) for the nature of the covenant; and
   (b) in relation to existing surveys made in accordance with regulations for the time being in force for the purpose; and (c) in accordance with standards agreed from time to time by the board and either the Surveyor-General or the Chief Surveyor, as the case may be.